18F/C2/doc/overview.md

 ### [National Capital Region (NCR) service centers](http://www.gsa.gov/portal/content/104717)

 The NCR use case was built around GSA service centers (paint shops, landscapers, etc.) needing approvals for their superiors and various budget officials for credit card purchases.
-They use the "linear" workflow described [above](#proposal-flows):
+They use the ["Serial" workflow](#approval-chains) where the steps include:

 1. The requester logs in via MyUSA.
 1. The requester submits a new purchase request via the form at `/ncr/work_orders/new`.